adityadubey381/adityadubey381/README.md

 <h1 align="center">Hi there 👋, I'm Aditya Kumar Dubey🐳</h1>
 <h3 align="center">A passionate in Data Science and Machine Learning Developer.</h3>

-- 🌱 I’m currently learning **Data Science and ML.**

-- 👯 I’m looking to collaborate on **Data Science and ML Projects.**

-- 📫 How to reach me **adityakumardubey381@gmail.com**

-# Hello, I'm Aditya Kumar Dubey! 👋

 ## 👨‍💻 About Me
 👨‍🎓 🌱 I’m currently learning Data Science and ML..
 🤝 Open to collaborating on Data Science and ML Projects.
 💬 Ask me about data analysis, exploratory data analysis (EDA), data visualization, Git, and GitHub.I also have a basic understanding of machine learning (ML).
-🕷 Fun Fact:Sometimes I feel like a spider — just like it carefully weaves its web, I weave patterns in data, crafting models and visualizations with clean, strong, and creative logic.
+🕷 Fun Fact: Sometimes I feel like a spider — just like it carefully weaves its web, I weave patterns in data, crafting models and visualizations with clean, strong, and creative logic.
 🌐 Check out my portfolio: [Portfolio](https://github.com/adityadubey381)

 ## 🖥 Tech Stack: